Your marriage is ending and the same fears keep rushing through your head:

 If you want to arrive at an agreement on alimony that’s fair to each of you and doesn’t bankrupt you in the process, mediate your divorce with Equitable Mediation.

-If you and your spouse have both agreed to divorce and want to mediate out of court, take the next step and book an initial meeting for the two of you.
+If you and your spouse have both agreed to divorce and want to mediate out of court, take the next step and book a mediation strategy session for the two of you.

 Other Useful Resources: